 Such cards go far in turning undecided voters into supporters — and keeping your supporters on board until Election Day — even after.

 7. Winning Political Candidates Schedule Down Time

-Political campaigns can wear a person out.
+Political campaigns will wear even the strongest person out.

 Trust me I’ve seen it happen to plenty of candidates.

 Heck it’s even happened to me as a consultant.

 To keep your bearings, you need have down time on your schedule.